-1. Name of person filing this complaint:
+Name of person filing this complaint:

-Last Name: First Name: Middle Name:
+Last N lame: First Name: Middle Name:

-Address:
+Addre ess:

 City: State: Zip Code:

-Home Telephone: Work Telep hone:
+Home Telephone: Work Tel ephone:

-E-mail Address:
+E-mai l Address:

-2. Name of person discriminated against (if other than person filing).
-If the person discriminated against is age 18 or older, we will need that person's signature on this complaint form and the consent/release form before we can proceed with this complaint.
-If the person is a minor, and you do not have the legal authority to file a complaint on the student's behalf, the signature of the child's parent or legal guardian is required.
+2. discriminated complaint for complaint.
+If against is age 18 or old mand the consent/rethe person is a minor, the student's behalf, der, we will elease form and you do r than person filing).
+If the person need that person's signature on this is before we can proceed with this not have the legal authority to file a ture of the child's parent or legal

-Last Name: First Name: Middle Name:
+Last N lame: First Name: Middle Name:

-Address:
+Addre ess:

 City: State: Zip Code:

-Home Telephone: Work Telep hone:
+Home Telephone: Work Tel ephone:

-E-mail Address:
+E-mai l Address:

-Page 2 of 12 - U.S. Department of Education, Office for Civil Rights Discrimination Complaint Form, Consent Form, and Complaint Processing Procedures